-YMCA LSW runs a varied programme of activities for young people across South West, South and East London, as well as working in partnership with MTV youth club in Hampton and the youth project at Surbiton New Life Church.
+YMCA St Paul’s runs a varied programme of activities for young people across South West, South, East and West London, as well as working in partnership with MTV youth club in Hampton and the youth project at Surbiton New Life Church.
 It also offers residential trips for young carers and liaises closely with Oxygen.
-YMCA LSW is committed to helping young people and one of its beliefs is that every family should have the support they need to develop and lead more fulfilling lives.
-The new youth clubs will be supported in the work they do by the other centres in the community managed by YMCA LSW, which are YMCA Hawker in Kingston and YMCA White House in Hampton.
+YMCA SPG is committed to helping young people and one of its beliefs is that every family should have the support they need to develop and lead more fulfilling lives.
+The new youth clubs will be supported in the work they do by the other centres in the community managed by YMCA SPG.

 17 October 2017